KxSystems/docs/docs/wp/disaster-recovery/index.md

 trigger a failover to the secondary RDB, such that the gateway will only route queries to the secondary RDB while the primary is offline or recovering.
 Failover can be signaled via [`.z.pc`](../../ref/dotz.md#zpc-close).
-Usually, the handles to the secondary RDB are opened prior to any failover occurring, and it is simply a case of pointing the query to the secondary RDB handle, in place of the primary RDB handle.
+Usually, the handles to the secondary RDB are opened prior to any failover occurring, allowing you to point the query to the secondary RDB handle in place of the primary RDB handle.
 In larger applications, an application delivery controller (ADC) is often used to control the routing of queries between the application and the client.
 It is up to the system architect to decide if the secondary